Grendel61/ros-visualization/README.md

 * `USER`, default: `ros`
 * `PASSWD`, default: `ros`

-#### 2.1) Example: Override the VNC password
+### Override the VNC password
 Simply overwrite the value of the environment variable `VNC_PW`.
 For example in the docker run command:
 ```
     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_PW=vncpassword grendel61/ros-visualization:mdgt
 ```
-#### 2.2) Example: Override the VNC resolution
+### Override the VNC resolution
 Simply overwrite the value of the environment variable `VNC_RESOLUTION`.
 For example in the docker run command:
 ```
     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 grendel61/ros-visualization:mdgt
 ```
-### 3) Mount a local directory to the container
+### Mount a local directory to the container
 You can settings to the run to connect a local directory which will receive new files created with the container.
 This will let you edit generated files with your IDE.

-#### 3.1) Map your group/user to the container retrieve R/W permission to the mounted directory of mounting directory in container (Note: after running this command, the user account in container will be same as host account):
+### Map your group/user to the container retrieve R/W permission to the mounted directory of mounting directory in container (Note: after running this command, the user account in container will be same as host account):
 ```
       docker run -it -p 5901:5901 \
         --user $(id -u):$(id -g) \